 What are the physical characteristics of cold environments?

-Cold environments (polar and tundra) have unique characteristics in terms of their soil, climate, vegetation, animals and biodiversity.
+Cold environments (polar and tundra) have unique characteristics regarding their soil, climate, vegetation, animals and biodiversity.

 What are the physical characteristics of polar environments?